Derek-Ashmore/terraform-testing-examples/README.md

 * Enhance workflow to asyncronously run tests
     * Current workflow won't scale as the number of modules included grow.
-* Enhance module vnet documentation so I can use it as an example of module-writing best practices.
+* Enhance module ```vnet``` documentation so I can use it as an example of module-writing best practices.
+* Enhance workflow to automatically update documentation.